eth-brownie/brownie/docs/api-network.rst

     * ``*args``: Contract constructor arguments.

-    You can optionally include a dictionary of `transaction parameters <https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.sendTransaction>`__ as the final argument.
+    You can optionally include a dictionary of :ref:`transaction parameters<transaction-parameters>` as the final argument.
 If you omit this or do not specify a ``'from'`` value, the transaction will be sent from the same address that deployed the contract.

     If the contract requires a library, the most recently deployed one will be used.
-If the required library has not been deployed yet an ``UndeployedLibrary`` exception is raised.
+If the required library has not been deployed yet an `UndeployedLibrary <brownie.exceptions.UndeployedLibrary>` exception is raised.

-    Returns a ``ProjectContract`` object upon success.
+    Returns a :func:`ProjectContract <brownie.network.contract.ProjectContract>` object upon success.

-    In the console if the transaction reverts or you do not wait for a confirmation, a ``TransactionReceipt`` is returned instead.
+    In the console if the transaction reverts or you do not wait for a confirmation, a :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>` is returned instead.

     .. code-block:: python